pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Attibute|Type|Description
 --------|----|-----------
 UseSamePermissionsAsParentSite|xsd:boolean|
-Url|pnp:ReplaceableString|Relative Url to the site
+Url|ReplaceableString|Relative Url to the site
 <a name="termstore"></a>
 ###TermStore
 A TermStore to use for provisioning of TermGroups